Most photo apps end at the screen. 21Pix starts there.

 A few days after you finished the roll, an A5 cardboard envelope drops through your letterbox.
 You'll usually be doing something else when it happens.
 You'll spot it on the way back from the kitchen, or stepping over it when you come home from work.

 You open it.
 The cover sheet is on top — every frame, tiny, in order.
-Then the prints themselves: warm, glossy, with a slight gloss-sheen that catches the light.
+Then the prints themselves: warm, glossy, with a slight sheen that catches the light.

 Now they're not pixels anymore.
 They are a thing in your hand.
 Stick them on the fridge.
 Send one to a friend in the post.
 Lose them in a kitchen drawer until 2046.

 That's the journey.
-Twenty-one shots, four steps, three or four days, one envelope.
+Twenty-one shots, a handful of steps, three or four days, one envelope.
+One roll covers all of it — printing included.
+See what it costs.

 We think the trip is the best part.